haberdashPI/vscode-master-key/notes.md

 NEXT UP:

+debugging: prefixCode isn't allowed in binding when calling command (validation needs to be changed)

 step 1: store keybindings in a global storage inside of `insertKeybindingsIntoCongi` so that we can retrieve it without doing a bunch of shennangians